uroojf1025-creator/bioinformatics-projects/geneck-grn/README.md

 # 🧬 Gene Regulatory Network (GRN) using GeNeCK

 ## 📌 Overview
 This project focuses on constructing and analyzing a Gene Regulatory Network (GRN) using synthetic gene expression data.
-The network was inferred using GeNeCK and further analyzed in Cytoscape.
+The network was inferred using the GLASSO (Graphical Lasso) algorithm in GeNeCK and further analyzed in Cytoscape.

 ---